How to Repair a Drought-Damaged Lawn by Overseeding, Patching or Re-seeding

 - Resume mowing when the grass reaches 3–4”.
 You know a decent root system is forming at that height.

 Re-seeding your lawn is like patching, but on a much larger scale and requires more preparation.
-The steps for re-seeding your lawn are the same whether you live in the North or South, it’s the season and grass varieties that differ.
-Here are the steps to re-seeding your lawn from scratch.
+The steps for re-seeding your lawn are the same whether you live in the North or South; it’s the season and grass varieties that differ.
+Here are the steps to re-seeding your lawn.

 Matt was surprised by the amount of prep work needed.
 “I didn’t realize how long it would take to get the lawn down to nothing and the steps to prepare the soil before being able to spread seed.”
 Re-seeding a lawn isn’t a weekend task.